diogomattioli/mt_mock_logger/README.md

 # mt-mock-logger

-A thread safe mock logger designed to support logger mocking across multiple tests running in parallel.
+A thread-safe mock logger designed to support logger mocking across multiple tests running in parallel.

 The injected logger is automatically scoped to the lifetime of the returned `MockLoggerGuard` provided by the `set_logger` function.